Khaaravela/ng4-country-phone-select/README.md

 # Angular 4 international phone prefix input

+## Note !
+This is a fork of kondi0/ng4-intl-phone.

 ## Description
 This is a simple library with international phone prefix with flags images.